ReactiveX/RxNetty/rx-netty-examples/src/main/java/io/reactivex/netty/examples/http/chunk/README.md

 To deal with splitting the streamed text file, a custom WordSplitOperator is created, and injected in the HTTP response processing workflow.
 WordSplitOperator is an implementation of RxJava's Observable.Operator interface.
-For more information on it look [here](https://github.com/Netflix/RxJava/wiki/Implementing-Your-Own-Operators).
+For more information on the latter look [here](https://github.com/Netflix/RxJava/wiki/Implementing-Your-Own-Operators).

 HTTP server
 ===========

-Here is the snippet from [SimplePostServer](HttpChunkServer.java):
+Here is the snippet from [HttpChunkServer](HttpChunkServer.java):

 ```java
 public HttpServer<ByteBuf, ByteBuf> createServer() {